10 best network monitoring tools: Top picks and insights

 3. Press Return.

 Please keep in mind that you must be able to interpret a trace packet.
-If you’re a typical user with minimal experience with the Terminal and packets, you’ll be better off utilizing other apps from our list.
+If you’re a typical user with minimal experience with the Terminal and packets, you’ll be better off utilizing other apps from the list.

 Good news: there is a simple command such as networkQuality that allows you to evaluate upload and download capacity, upload and download flows, and network responsiveness.